-In this lesson we will go over the different analytics you can get from looking at the manager dashboard.
+In this lesson we will go over the different analytics that can be viewed on the Administrator dashboard.
 We will also go over how to set up the point systems on the Leaderboard and how to set values for each activity to properly calculate your Earned Media Value (EMV) for PostBeyond.

 Before you get started, we recommend going through the previous module.

-The manager dashboard is the first thing you will see when you log into PostBeyond as a Manager or Content Creator.
+The Administrator dashboard is the first thing you will see when you log into PostBeyond as an Administrator or Content Creator.
 The dashboard can offer valuable insights into how your program is doing.
 Here we'll go over what each section of the dashboard means.

-You can change both your personal settings and your company settings from the settings pages.
+You can change both your personal settings and your company settings from the Settings page.
 Here we will go over how these settings can affect the way you work within PostBeyond.